 The ability to convert one cell type into another has caused great excitement in the stem cell field.
-Two techniques exist: one reprograms somatic cells into pluripotent stem cells (iPS cells), the other converts somatic cells directly into other types of specialized cells by transdifferentiation.
+Two main techniques exist: one reprograms somatic cells into pluripotent stem cells (iPS cells), the other converts somatic cells directly into other types of specialized cells (transdifferentiation).
 These techniques raise high hopes that patient-personalized cell therapies will become a reality in the not-so-distant future.

-A technique developed by Yamanaka in 2006 makes it possible to convert essentially any cell in the body back into pluripotent stem cells that are almost identical to embryonic stem cells.
+The first technique, developed by Yamanaka in 2006, makes it possible to convert essentially any cell type in the body back into pluripotent stem cells that are almost identical to embryonic stem cells.
 This is done by adding a quartet of proteins: the transcription factors Oct4, Sox2, Klf4 and Myc.
-The resulting induced pluripotent stem (iPS) cells can be grown and multiplied almost indefinitely without losing their potential to differentiate into a broad range of cell types.
-If a clinician wanted to use this technology to treat a patient with say, Parkinson's disease, she/he would prepare a skin biopsy, grow skin-derived cells called fibroblasts in the lab, add the Yamanaka combination of four proteins and wait a couple of months for stable populations or ‘lines’ of induced pluripotent stem cells to be established.
+The resulting iPS cells can be grown and multiplied almost indefinitely without losing their potential to differentiate (or change) into a broad range of cell types.
+If a clinician wanted to use this technology to treat a patient with say, Parkinson's disease, she/he would prepare a skin biopsy, grow skin-derived cells called fibroblasts in the lab, introduce the Yamanaka combination of four proteins and wait a couple of months for the formation of stable populations or iPS cell ‘lines’.
 Since iPS cells can proliferate indefinitely, they can be isolated relatively easily and a small initial population can be used to produce a large number of cells.
 In our hypothetical Parkinson’s treatment, the multiplied iPS cells would then be made to differentiate into dopaminergic neurons, the cell type that is deficient in Parkinson's patients.
 As a final step the neurons would be purified and injected back into the patient.

-Embryonic stem cells and iPS cells sit on a mountain at the very top of the landscape and can produce cells that fall down into all the different more specialized valleys below.
-Once the cells are settled in a particular area, travelling across a ‘tectonic plate’ into a different region to become an unrelated cell type is a very tough challenge.
-‘Sister’ or ‘neighbouring’ cell types can more easily move over a small hill from one neighbouring valley to the next, if given the right encouragement.
-This restriction to 'small jumps' between related cell types kept transdifferentiation firmly within the realm of basic research studies.
-Then, in 2010, the barrier was broken.
-A group of researchers at Stanford demonstrated that a combination of three neural transcription factors can convert fibroblasts into functional neurons (Vierbuchen et al., Nature 2010).
-This study showed that transcription factors can induce 'large jumps' between distantly related cell types, opening up the prospect that any desired specialized cell could be generated from essentially any other cell type.
-Since then, blood cells have also been generated from fibroblasts (Szabo et. al, Nature 2010), making it likely that many more such transitions will be reported in the near future.
+In this view, pluripotent cells (iPS cells and embryonic stem cells) sit at the very top of the landscape and can produce cells that roll down the valleys to convert into the different types of specialized cells sitting on the bottom.
+Once the cells are settled in a particular area, travelling across a ‘mountain ridge’ into a different region to become an unrelated cell type is a tough challenge, but as mentioned before, ‘sister’ or ‘neighbouring’ cell types can be moved relatively easily over a small hill from one neighbouring valley to the next, given the right encouragement.
+This restriction to 'small jumps' between related cell types kept transdifferentiation within the realm of basic research studies.
+Then, in 2010, another barrier was broken when a group of researchers at Stanford demonstrated that a combination of three neural transcription factors can induce 'large jumps' between distantly related cell types by converting fibroblasts into functional neurons, cell types that belong to different germ layers.
+This study showed that cells can be pushed to traverse ‘tectonic plates’, opening up the prospect that any desired specialized cell could be generated from essentially any other cell type, once the right transcription factor formula is known.
+Since then, several other transitions across germ layers have been reported.

 Related articles on EuroStemCell: